lbm364dl/blog/_posts/2025-03-16-the-hidden-voices-of-chinese-characters.md

     can be different.
 In Mandarin _pinyin_ (the romanization of Chinese characters) we denote the intonations with different marks on the vowels.

+[^7]: This character is itself a simplification.
+Initially I wanted to show
+    here the absolute _beast_ that is the older character 𧸇, but most likely you can't see it in your device unless you have a special font installed that supports old characters.
+It's not your fault.
+If you can't see the one in this footnote, you can get an idea of how it looks like in the images I included.

-[^7]: Metaphors from an excerpt of _Mémoires concernant l'histoire, les
+[^8]: Metaphors from an excerpt of _Mémoires concernant l'histoire, les
     sciences, les arts, les moeurs, les usages, &c des Chinois, par les missionaries de Pekin_, which I read in the article [_The ideographic myth_](https://pinyin.info/readings/texts/ideographic_myth.html).